Robomarti/Tiralabra/documentation/Project specification.md

 The topic of the project is dungeon generation.
 I will use python to generate dungeon layouts with a multi-step process.

-I will generate the initial 2d dungeon layouts with the cellular automata algorithm procedurally using noise mesh, in iterations, see the roguebasin source.
+I will generate the initial 2d dungeon layouts with random selection of cells.
+Then I will start reforming the map using cellular automata algorithm procedurally in iterations, see the roguebasin source.
 I will try to use it so that it only leaves unconnected rooms.
 During or after that I will mark every unconnected cave / room maybe by simply going over every pixel.
 Then I will remove too small caves with the flood fill algorithm.
 Then I will connect unconnected rooms with the Bresenham's line algorithm.
 I might also color the different rooms with different colors with flood fill.
 I will then use a modified Depth-first search to find the longest path between a starting room and the furthest room and mark them as the start / end rooms.

-I might use diamond square to make the map 3d

 The problem I am solving is the need for endless different dungeon layouts.
 I chose the beforementioned algorithms because they had the most publicity and documentation.